-- Derive the partial differential equations governing the forced or free motion of uniform one-dimensional systems. - Use these equations and appropriate boundary conditions to obtain vibration modes and natural frequencies. - Be familiar with musical intervals and how these are useful in vibration diagnostics. - Analyse continuous systems using modal methods. - Compute impulse and harmonic response by modal and direct methods. - Calculate the response of a coupled system from a knowledge of the responses of the separate subsystems. - Apply Rayleigh's method to continuous sytems. - Take advantage of the link between Lagrange's equations and small vibration. - Explain the concept of a vibration mode, and be able to find the modes and their natural frequencies by an eigenvector/eigenvaluecalculation.
+- Derive the partial differential equations governing the forced or free motion of uniform one-dimensional systems. - Use these equations and appropriate boundary conditions to obtain vibration modes and natural frequencies. - Analyse continuous systems using modal methods. - Compute impulse and harmonic response by modal and direct methods. - Be able to derive the dispersion relation for wave propagation in 1D structures. - Understand that vibration can be expressed in terms of wave propagation or superposition of modes. - Calculate the response of a coupled system from a knowledge of the responses of the separate subsystems. - Apply Rayleigh's method to continuous systems. - Take advantage of the link between Lagrange's equations and small vibration. - Explain the concept of a vibration mode, and be able to find the modes and their natural frequencies by an